 That said, there are valid legal reasons for challenging a will in most states.
-If the court decides one of these reasons exists, the provisions of a last will and testament can be invalidated.
+If the court decides one of these reasons exists, some or all of a last will and testament could be declared invalid.

 Legal Reasons to Contest a Relative's Will in Florida

 State laws vary on the reasons why a relative may contest a will in court, as well as what happens if the dispute is successful.
-Depending on what grounds the will is challenged, a Florida court may declare one or more provisions of it invalid, or it can rule that the entire will is invalid.
+Depending on what grounds the will is challenged, a Florida court may rule that one or more provisions are not legally-binding, or it can rule that the entire will is invalid.

-Under Florida law, a relative can legally challenge a last will and testament if:
+Under Florida law, you can legally challenge a last will and testament if:

 - The decedent lacked the mental capacity to sign the will.
-If the court finds that the decedent didn't have the mental capacity to create or sign the will, the entire document would likely be declared invalid.
-This means everything in the decedent's estate is distributed according to Florida's intestacy laws, just as if he or she had died without a will.
+If the court finds that the decedent (the person who created the will) didn't have the mental capacity to make or sign the will, the entire document may be declared invalid.
+If this happens, everything in the decedent's estate will be distributed according to Florida's intestacy laws as if they had died without a will.

 - The decedent was unduly influenced.
-A will may be void because someone else forced or influenced them to make a decision they wouldn't ordinarily have made.
+A will may be void if someone else forced or influenced them to make a decision they wouldn't ordinarily have made.

 - The will was procured by fraud.
 A will may be declared invalid if the decedent was deliberately misled by someone else, or if it was fraudulently created or obtained.

 - The will wasn't created in accordance with state law.
-Each law sets forth procedures that must be followed in order to make a will legally binding.
-For example, every will in Florida must be signed by the testator in the presence of two witnesses, who must also solve the will in the presence of the testator.
-If the documents were not signed with the correct formality, then a court will invalidate them.
+Each state sets forth procedures that must be followed in order to make a will legally binding.
+For example, every will in Florida must be signed in the presence of two witnesses, who must also sign the will.
+A court may invalidate documents that were not signed with the correct formality.

-If you believe you may have grounds to challenge a loved one's will, the attorneys at DeLoach, Hofstra & Cavonis can advise you on potential options.
+If you believe you may have grounds to challenge a loved one's will, the legal team at DeLoach, Hofstra & Cavonis can advise you on your potential options.
 Simply fill out the quick contact form on this page to set up a consultation and get answers to your questions.